Centrality Measures in Networks: When do Centrality Measures Agree?

 \subsection{Comparing Centrality Measures on Trees}

-We first focus attention on trees and characterize the class of trees for which all neighborhood-based centrality measures coincide, and all neighborhood-, intermediary- and walk- based centrality measures coincide.\footnote{ For networks that are {\em not} trees, the characterization of all networks for which centrality measures coincide is an open problem.
-The presence of cycles means that nodal statistics that only track neighborhood structures (e.g., just distances) can differ dramatically from statistics that track overall path structure (e.g., numbers of paths connecting nodes). \citet*{koenigtz2014} prove that degree, closeness, betweenness and eigenvector centrality generate the same ranking on nodes for nested-split graphs, which are a very structured hierarchical form of network (for which all nodal statistics will provide the same orderings, and so the techniques here would provide an alternative proof technique).}
+We first focus attention on trees and characterize the class of trees for which all centrality measures based on the neighborhood statistic coincide, and then characterize the class of trees for which all centrality measures based on the neighborhood, intermediary and walk statistics coincide.

+For networks that are {\em not} trees, the characterization of all networks for which centrality measures coincide is an open problem.
+The presence of cycles means that nodal statistics that only track neighborhood structures (e.g., just distances) can differ dramatically from statistics that track overall path structure (e.g., numbers of paths connecting nodes).\footnote{\citet*{koenigtz2014} prove that degree, closeness, betweenness and eigenvector centrality generate the same ranking on nodes for nested-split graphs, which are a very structured hierarchical form of network (for which all nodal statistics will provide the same orderings, and so the techniques here would provide an alternative proof technique).}